Home/Fruits/Safou

 What is safou?

-Safou, or African pear, is a fruit known for its high fat content and unique flavor, commonly found in Central and West Africa.
+Safou, or African pear, is a fruit native to West Africa known for its high fat content and unique taste.

 How do you eat safou?

-Safou can be eaten raw, cooked, or roasted.
-It is often enjoyed with salt or used in various dishes.
+Safou can be eaten raw, cooked, or roasted, and is often used in traditional dishes.

 What are the health benefits of safou?

-Safou is rich in healthy fats, antioxidants, and essential vitamins, which can support heart health, immune function, and weight management.
+Safou is rich in healthy fats, fiber, and antioxidants, which can support heart health and digestion.

 Is safou safe for everyone to eat?